Updates

 90-credit Pro trial

-7 days, no card required.
+7 days, no card.
 Far more useful than the free plan’s tight 3-day clip window.

 Caption accuracy